shmorri/docs-casa-prod/3.1.4/source/administration/admin-console.md

 ## Pass reset config

-If passwords are being stored in the Gluu Server (and not at an external backend directory server like AD), an admin can give users the ability to reset their password from inside casa.
+If passwords are being stored in the Gluu Server (and not at an external backend directory server like AD), an admin can give users the ability to reset their password from inside Casa.
 To enable the password reset functionality, navigate to `Pass reset config` and click the toggle to `ON`.

 ![pw-reset-settings](../img/admin-console/pw-reset-setting.png)